From junior accountant to head of accounting: the 2025 salaries within accounting

 Treasury Manager

 “A Treasury Manager manages an organisation's cash flow, funding and financial risks.
 This position requires excellent knowledge of financial markets, liquidity management and risk management strategies.
-Depending on your experience and the sector you enter, the salary for a Treasury Manager ranges between CHF 140k and CHF 180k gross per year,” Olivier explains.
+Depending on your experience and the sector you enter, the salary for a Treasury Manager ranges between CHF 140k and CHF 180k gross per year,” William explains.

 Want to know more about salaries and labour market trends?